There is a huge amount that can be learned from the wisdom of Solomon.

 It is a case of laying down every weight and the sin that so easily besets us.

 I know that you are not going to make the exact same mistake as Solomon – having even two wives is illegal in most Western countries (at the time of writing anyway) and for Christians, one husband / one wife is the only acceptable form of marriage.
 But we can learn from what is revealed in 1 kings 11:3, “His wives caused him to turn away from God” (New Century Version).
-That is the mistake that we need to avoid – having things in our lives that will turn us away from God (and no I’m not talking about wives or husbands here).
-It is a case of laying down every weight and the sin that so easily besets us, which means allowing God to remove the things from our lives that are holding us back.
+That is the mistake that we need to avoid – having things in our lives that will turn us away from God (and no I’m not talking about wives or husbands here – it is advisable to marry a Christian, but that’s a different subject).
+It’s a case of laying down every weight and the sin that so easily besets us – which means allowing God to remove the things from our lives that are holding us back.
 Don’t worry, whatever God shows you to remove, He intends to replace with something far better.

 If riches have replaced God in your priorities, the sorrow will be very present.

 It would seem that Solomon forgot the warning which God gave in Deuteronomy 8:18, “Remember that it is the Lord your God who gives you the power to become rich” (Good News Translation).
 This is something which we must never forget, whether we are rich at the moment or not.
 If you are not yet rich, it is God – not your own effort, not luck, not some get rich quick scheme – that will give you the power to become rich.
 If you are already wealthy, never forget that it was God that got you there, never take your eyes off of Him, because as Solomon himself said in Proverbs 10:22, “The blessing of the Lord, it maketh rich, and he addeth no sorrow with it“.
 But if riches have replaced God in your priorities, the sorrow will be very present; that is why Jesus told the rich young ruler in Mark 10 to sell everything he had and give to the poor.